 Do Elected Councils Improve Governance?
 Experimental Evidence on Local Institutions in Afghanistan

-Using data from a field experiment in 500 villages, we study how local institutions affect the quality of governance, as measured by aid distribution outcomes.
-In villages where elected councils exist and manage distributions, aid targeting improves.
-However, if the distribution is not clearly assigned to either the council or to customary leaders, the creation of elected councils increases embezzlement and makes decision-making less inclusive.
-Requiring that women manage the distribution jointly with customary leaders also increases embezzlement.
-Thus, while elected councils can improve governance, overlapping mandates between new and existing institutions may result in increased rent-seeking.
+Using data from a field experiment across 500 villages in Afghanistan, we study how electoral accountability of local institutions affects the quality of governance.
+Food aid distribution was organized to obtain outcomes that are comparable across villages with different structures of governance.
+In villages with newly created elected councils, food aid distributed by local leaders is more likely to reach needy villagers.
+However, this effect is observed only if the council is mandated to be the entity responsible for managing the distribution.
+If management of the distribution is not explicitly assigned to either the elected council or to customary leaders, the presence of elected councils increases embezzlement and renders decision-making less inclusive, without affecting aid targeting.
+Mandating the inclusion of women in the management of aid distributions in villages without elected councils also increases embezzlement.
+Thus, while elected councils can improve governance, unclear and overlapping mandates between new and pre-existing institutions may increase rent-seeking and worsen governance outcomes.

 Keywords: political institutions, field experiment, democratization, governance quality